pelias/query/README.md

 This repo aims to solve some of these issues by providing:

 - a logical boundary between query composition and input validation.
-- a way to notate query variables which is distict from the RESTful API.
+- a way to notate query variables which is distinct from the RESTful API.
 - a method of composing complex queries from smaller components.
 - a way of testing/debugging and re-using queries across repos/forks.
 - a language which describes the problem domain rather than an individual implementation.